 Anything not clear here?
 Why not get in touch.

-To read other Jaluch material on short service workers click here.
+For more reading on dismissing short service workers click here.

 Jaluch… simply brilliant at clear, friendly employment advice in plain English.
 Call us for reassurance that you are doing things right.